 What You Bring to Your Travel

-But, you and I, can bring so much to our travel.
-The much includes our previous travels, our own unique experiences, our world view, our culture, our education, and just the things that make us who we are.
-So you just don't look at the rainbow, you recreate it.
+But, you and I can bring so much to our travel.
+The much includes our previous trips, our own unique experiences, our world view, our culture, our education, and just the things that make us who we are.
+So you don't look at the rainbow.
+You recreate it.

-At the main street of Ephesus, I imagine Cleopatra walking in the main street, the magnificent houses of the rich, Romans and ancient Greeks walking among what was their city at different times converging at certain moments in the public bath after their slaves have warmed the seats, English imperialists building railways to access the great marbles and scuttling off with them back to England.
+At the Ephesus' main street, I imagined Cleopatra walking in the main road, passing by the rich's magnificent houses.
+I saw Romans and ancient Greeks trudging among their city at different times, converging at certain moments in the public bath after their slaves have warmed the seats.
+Moreover, English imperialists built railways to access the marvellous marbles and scuttled them back to England.

-This is also where a very knowledgeable guide can stretch your imagination.
-Once in Luxor, the guide got us reading some of the hieroglyphics and recognizing many of them before we left the place.
+A very knowledgeable guide can stretch your imagination.
+Once in Luxor, the guide got us reading some of the hieroglyphics that we recognized many of the hieroglyphics by the time we left the place.
 If we have not prepared, we would just have seen a jumble of ancient ruins, broken stones and shuffling tourists.

 Another experience was in South Africa.
-How much more South Africa meant to us when we steeped ourselves in in the process.
+How much more South Africa meant to us when we steeped ourselves in the process.
 As we roam Capetown, we did it with the Boers as we read their tale in Michener's, The Covenant.
-We read a vibrant tale of people living what is now history.
+We read a vibrant story of people living what is now history.

 Planning our trip to Penang, I just finished Amitav Ghosh with interesting characters set in the sub-continent, and I look forward to seeing traces of what Malaya was then.
 We even booked ourselves in the Eastern and Oriental Hotel established in 1885 by the Sarkies Brothers.
 Maybe, our memory can go back to the time when Rudyard Kipling stayed there.